Don’t esitate to contact us. We are a professional Team happy to speak with you.

-The glorious past of Rome had great personalities whos wonderful tour to discover Rome and sorroundings, unveiling its secrets and the homosexuality have never been revealed, although in ancient time sodomy was a very common practice and somehow accepted.
-From the Vatican Museum to the Colosseum, from the Unesco Villas in Tivoli to the splendid Orvieto in Umbria, a complete tour, touching, funny and gay friendly
+The glorious past of Rome had great personalities.
+A number of them hide secrets concerning their homosexuality, which have never been revealed, although in ancient times sodomy was a very common practice and somehow accepted.
+From the Vatican Museum to the Colosseum, from the Unesco Villas in Tivoli to the splendid Orvieto in Umbria, a complete gay-friendly tour, into the Roman Empire.

 CAUTION: verify wheter your driving license may be used in Italy or if you need an international one

 Starting from € 1400,00 (per person on double occupancy)

 Arrival and transfer from airport to the hotel.
 Free afternoon.
 Aperitif at Coming out, few steps from Colosseum in the Roman gay street, to savor Roman delicacies.

 Rome, the eternal City, the magic of history and the present, symbols and characters will have no more secrets.
 The guide will tell you about the great emperor and leader Julius Caesar, described by Svetonius as the “wife of all husbands and the husband of all wives”.
 Many of his enemies used to make fun of him calling him the “Queen of Bithynia” for his relationship with the king of Bithynia, king Nicomede VI.
 There will be many untold stories the guide will share with you, as the one regarding the eccentric Nero who ﬁrst married Sporo, and then the young Doriforo as well.